sara-sabr/ITStrategy/_pages/en/it-picture-medium-term.md

 IT fully understands its impact on ESDC's mandate and has heavily invested in learning, agility and automation as means to respond faster to business change.

 The ESDC IT Strategy put in place a continuous improvement [transformation](https://cloud.google.com/solutions/devops/devops-culture-transform) based on the capabilities and recommendations from the DevOps Research and Assessment (DORA) and the annual [State of DevOps Report](https://cloud.google.com/devops/).
-The goal has been to continuously increase deployment frequency while reducing lead time for changes getting to production, time to restore service when an incident occurs and change fail rate of deployments.
+The goal has been to continuously increase frequency of delivery while reducing the lead time, the time to restore service when an incident occurs and the rate of failure.

 The continuous improvement transformation is for all things that IT is responsible for.
 This includes applications (software delivery, operations), infrastructure (user devices, services, networks).